“Here you are, in your comfortable chair, drinking three big wheat beers.”– Rudi Völler

 The youngster wouldn’t be selected for the final squad as more established names eventually got the nod, but the time was ripe for him to move on to bigger and better things.
 Völler’s rise was accompanied by the unfortunate demise of 1860, which despite its successful fourth-place 2.
 Bundesliga finish found itself unable to retain its professional licence.
 With the club now finding itself in the third-tier Oberliga Bayern, it was time for their star striker to move on – taking the long journey north to SV Werder Bremen, now under the guidance of one-time Kickers Offenbach coach Otto Rehhagel.

 Between 1983 and 1987 Werder Bremen would not finish outside the top five, and the prolific Völler continued to do his job in front of goal.
 In all, he would score a staggering ninety-seven goals in 137 appearances for Die Grün-Weißen.
-In the same period for Germany, Völler found the back of the net twenty-two times in forty-one matches, a strike rate better than a goal a game: he also scored the Nationalmannschaft’s only two goals in what what was an unsuccessful Euro 1984, and three more in the FIFA World Cup finals in 1986, including the header that brought the score back to 2-2 in the final against Argentina in Mexico City.
+In the same period for Germany, Völler found the back of the net twenty-two times in forty-one matches, a strike rate better than a goal a game.
+He scored the Nationalmannschaft’s only two goals in what what was an unsuccessful Euro 1984, and three more in the FIFA World Cup finals in 1986, including the header that brought the score back to 2-2 in the final against Argentina in Mexico City.

 Ironically, the year after Völler left Werder for Italian side AS Roma, the Weser club would crown this most successful period in their history with their second Bundesliga title.

 If any league was a test for a foreign striker – in fact, any striker – it was the Italian Serie A. More prolific strikers had come to Italy and failed, but as he had done throughout his career Rudi Völler applied the same steely determination.
 Five successful years in the Italian capital yielded a more than satisfactory return of forty-four goals in 142 games, and during this time he continued to find the target for the Nationalmannschaft, forging a successful partnership with the young VfB Stuttgart starlet Jürgen Klinsmann.